-Chapter 6: Anchors
+Chapter 7: Anchors

-Goal: The student should have an awareness of the skills necessary to be able to assess an anchor's strength, stability and location.
+Goal: The student will have an awareness of the skills necessary to be able to assess an anchor's strength, stability and location.

-- 1. The student should understand the priorities in assessing the location of an anchor point. - 2.
-The student should be able to differentiate the difference between a temporary, or improvised anchor point and an engineered anchor point. - 3.
-The student should be able to relate swing-fall, free fall, arrest force, and clearance requirement to the location and strength of an anchor point.
+- 1. The student will understand the priorities in assessing the location of an anchor point. - 2.
+The student will be able to differentiate the difference between a temporary, or improvised anchor point and an engineered anchor point. - 3.
+The student will be able to relate swing-fall, free fall, arrest force, and clearance requirement to the location and strength of an anchor point.